To the East, Blackwards: Critical reception

-In 1998, the album was selected as one of The Sources 100 Best Rap Albums.
-In a retrospective review, AllMusic's Andy Kellman gave the album four-and-a-half out of five stars and cited it as one of the best hip hop albums of 1990.
+In 1998, To the East, Blackwards was included in The Source's "100 Best Albums" list.
+In a retrospective review, AllMusic's Andy Kellman cited it as one of the best hip hop albums of 1990.
 Kellman observed "an infectious vigor with the way each track is fired off" and stated, "X Clan relentlessly pushes its pro-black motives and beliefs, and though the points are vague at times, at no point does it ever grow tiring."
 John Book of RapReviews felt that, although the beats were "just revisions of the well worn and proven", the album was about "how Brother J and Professor X presented themselves over those beats, it had the feeling of a live show or even a rough demo."

 Track listing

 Personnel

 Credits are adapted from the album's liner notes.